MMC vs CORJ60: What Numerai Actually Pays For

 MMC vs CORJ60: The Scatter View

-The scatter plots each model-round observation with CORJ60 on the x-axis (-0.10 to 0.13), MMC on the y-axis (-0.08 to 0.04), and color encoding NMR payout.
-A few patterns stand out.
+The scatter plots each model-round observation with CORJ60 on the x-axis (about -0.10 to 0.13), MMC on the y-axis (about -0.08 to 0.07), and color encoding NMR payout.
+CORJ60 has a wider spread than MMC — roughly 0.23 across versus 0.15.
+Raw correlation varies more model-to-model than meta-model contribution does.

-Second, the highest-payout observations (greenest points) sit in the upper-right, where both MMC and CORJ60 are positive.
+The two metrics are only weakly correlated.
+Plenty of models sit at high CORJ60 with near-zero MMC (accurate but unoriginal), and a smaller group lives at modest CORJ60 with positive MMC (contributing something new).
+The highest-payout observations (greenest points) cluster in the upper right, where both MMC and CORJ60 are positive.
 Pure contrarianism in the upper-left — high MMC, negative CORJ60 — is thinly populated.
 Models that contribute uniquely to the meta-model tend to also clear a baseline level of accuracy.
-Numerai's benchmark models anchor what that baseline looks like in practice.

 Do Big Stakers Optimize for MMC?